Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/how-to-riir.md

 note: run with `RUST_BACKTRACE=1` environment variable to display a backtrace.
 ```

-When adding FFI support for a new type, the easiest place to start is with the
+When adding FFI support for a new type, the easiest place to start is often
-constructor and destructor.
+with the constructor and destructor.

 {{% notice info %}}
 The C code can only ever access our `HashTable` via a pointer, so we need to